Guides and Tools

 Education Policy Center | August 2015

-This report, from AIR's Education Policy Center, highlights recent research suggesting that suggests that a focus on deeper learning produces a number of positivelearning outcomes for students, regardless of their backgrounds.
+This report, from AIR's Education Policy Center, highlights recent research suggesting that a focus on deeper learning produces a number of positivelearning outcomes for students, regardless of their backgrounds.
 Students who attended a set of schools in networks associated with the William and Flora Hewlett Foundation’s Deeper Learning Community of Practice attained better educational outcomes than students in non-network comparison schools across several indicators, including academic outcomes, inter- and intra-personal skills, graduation, and postsecondary enrollment.

 State Approaches to Competency-Based Education to Support College and Career Readiness for All Students

 College & Career Readiness & Success Center | August 2015

 This policy brief from the College and Career Readiness and Success Center highlights core elements of competency-based education (CBE), provides state policy examples, and explores how CBE is used to support college and career readiness.

 This brief identifies opportunities for collaboration, integration, and strengthened relationships between CBP and CTE leaders.
 It explores the leverage points and challenges to integrating CTE into a CBP system, and where possible, offers examples of how states and local districts have started the journey to do so.
 Key questions are provided to help state and local leaders consider how CTE is, can, and should be a part of their CBP strategies.